Firestorm (EP)

-Firestorm is the second EP by American metalcore band Earth Crisis.
+Firestorm is the second EP by American metallic hardcore band Earth Crisis.
 It was released in 1993 and marked the band's first release through Victory Records.
 Firestorm has been described as a landmark release in hardcore punk for its metal influences and political, militant lyrics, along with helping "pioneer what would become both a signature sound for the band, as well as metalcore as a whole – right alongside the likes of Integrity."
 The title track is considered Earth Crisis' best-known song.

 Background and recording

 After recording Earth Crisis' debut EP, All Out War (1992), drummer Mike Riccardi was unable to commit himself to touring and was replaced by Dennis Merrick.
 In 1993, the band recorded a demo of Firestorm and sent it to several labels, some of which praised it but were afraid of a possible backlash due to its lyrics.
 After Victory Records head Tony Brummel had dismissed it, there were plans to release it on the newly formed Incision Records but following a very successful show at More Than Music Fest in Dayton, Ohio, Brummel changed his mind and approached Earth Crisis for a multiple-record contract.
 Vocalist Karl Buechner had, by the time of the deal, been two years in college with the intention of becoming a history teacher, but ultimately left it to focus on his music career.
 Likewise, guitarists Scott Crouse and Benjamin Read, who were around fifteen years old, dropped out of high school at the time for the same reason.

 In the summer of 1993, at the beginning of the national All Out War tour, Earth Crisis recorded Firestorm with music engineer Bill Korecky in his Mars Studios (Cleveland, Ohio).
 Bassist Ian Edwards could not travel because he was attending his senior year in high school.
 The band recruited a temporary bassist with the requirement that he has to be vegan straight edge, but after realizing that the player was not as good as they expected, Crouse and Read recorded the instrument.
 Buechner affirms that the band had better chemistry than on their previous EP, which was made when they were only around five months together.
 During the recording of Firestorm, Crouse said that Buechner "lost" his voice.

 Some songs from the Firestorm demo have been re-released: "The Order That Shall Be" ended up on the 1995's benefit compilation album Stones to Mark a Fire for an Animal Liberation Front prisoner; "Forced To Kill" and "Behind the Mask" on the 2009 vinyl Forced to Kill (Seventh Dagger Records); and "Behind the Mask" and "Time of Strife" on the 2015 EP The Discipline (Bullet Tooth Records).